VeriTeknik/sshkeyupdate/README.md

 ## Requirements

-On the client-side needs Python 2.7 and the [paramiko](http://www.paramiko.org/) Python library.
+On the client-side needs Python 2.7 or Python 3.0+ and the [paramiko](http://www.paramiko.org/) Python library.
-(Python 3.0 is not supported but is planned.)

 You can install paramiko like